dackerman/llm-mux/README.md

    - Type your message in the input box at the bottom of the screen
    - Press Enter or click the send button to submit
    - Your message will be sent to all selected models simultaneously
-   - When a single model is selected, streaming is automatically enabled to see responses in real-time
+   - Streaming is automatically enabled for all conversations:
+     - Single model: See responses in real-time in a single stream
+     - Multiple models: Watch all responses generate in parallel with the multi-stream view

 4. **Using the Branching System**:
    - After receiving a response, click "Compare with..." button below your message